The Three plagues

-The book is, as Douce states, without date, but the author declares that he had his vision 1st January 1505: »ce premier jour de janvier mil cinq cens et cinq«.
+The book is, as Douce states, without date, but the author declares that he had his first vision (about the wolves) on 1st January 1505: »ce premier jour de janvier mil cinq cens et cinq«.
 Later on we hear about how Accident saddened many treasurers in 1505: »Comment l'an mil cinq cens et cinq a Paris / maintz tresoriers par accident marris«.

 |Je suis Accident qui jadis|

 Le pont Nostre Dame pas dix

 Ans n'y a qu'on tenoit si cher,